kogarashisan/LavaSite/reference/Classes.md

 If you want to have different instances of RegExp objects for each class instance - then you can assign it in constructor.

 Value types can also be safely moved to prototype, cause they are never assigned by reference (this includes strings, nulls, booleans and numbers).
-In polymorphic mode they are served from prototype, in monomorphic mode they are assigned in constructor.

 Arrays and objects are not shared by default - arrays are sliced, and objects are recursively copied: